Special Programs

 preprofessional@columbia.edu

 Medical, dental, and other health professional schools prefer that undergraduates complete a four-year program of study culminating in a bachelor’s degree.
 All health professional schools require prerequisite coursework, but the specific coursework can vary somewhat from program to program and school to school.
-This coursework can be completed during the undergraduate years along with the Core Curriculum and the major or concentration.
+This coursework can be completed during the undergraduate years along with the Core Curriculum and the major.

-There is no concentration or major preferred by medical school admissions committees.
-Students are encouraged to pursue a concentration or major in any field that appeals to them.
-Students concentrating in a non-science area may wish to take one or two extra science courses to demonstrate their interest and aptitude in the sciences.
+There is no major preferred by medical school admissions committees.
+Students are encouraged to pursue a major in any field that appeals to them.
+Students majoring in a non-science area may wish to pursue additional coursework in a science area, or perhaps a minor in a science field, that overlaps with the coursework for their premedical requirements in order to demonstrate their interest and aptitude in the sciences.
 Students should work closely with their advising deans and preprofessional advisers from the Berick Center for Student Advising, as well as their departmental major adviser in planning a program that meets their interests.

 Premedical Requirements